facebookresearch/fastMRI/README.md

 ## Directory Structure & Usage

 Since August 2020, the repository has been refactored to operate as a package centered around the `fastmri` module, while configurations and scripts for reproducibility are now hosted in `experimental`.
+Other folders are in the process of being adapted to the new structure and then deprecated.

 `fastmri`: Contains a number of basic tools for complex number math, coil combinations, etc.